 “But I was personally unknown to the churches of Judea that are in Christ.
 23 They were only hearing, “The one who once persecuted us is now proclaiming the good news of the faith he once tried to destroy.”
 (Galatians 1:22-23)

 The faith of Paul was so strong and true that, like the apostles and first disciples, he was ready to face death in order to spread the gospel of Christ and preach his resurrection.
-He was beaten, whipped and stoned because of his faith in the resurrection, yet he continued preaching the resurrection of Christ.
+He was beaten, whipped and stoned because of his faith in the resurrection.
+And yet, Paul continued preaching the resurrection of Christ.

 James was a godly, religious Jew, but he did not believe that Jesus was the expected Messiah (Christ).
 The New Testament says: